-Autonomous air tankers could soon joining the fire-fighting fray
+Autonomous air tankers could soon join in the fire-fighting fray

 Air tankers are an important part of the fire-fighting arsenal, but their current reliance on human pilots severely limits their potential.
 With the goal of expanding aerial firefighting capabilities by removing the human pilot from the aircraft, Nevada-based Drone America and Georgia-based Thrush Aircraft have teamed up to develop the world's first autonomous air tanker.